What's New in Financial Aid for 2012-2013?

 - Child support paid, if amount reported on FAFSA

-- Copy of Form W-2 if worked and earned income but did not file a tax return
+- Copy of Employee's W-2 if worked and earned income but did not file a tax return

-Note: Financial Aid Offices can no longer accept copies of tax returns.
-The tax returns must be an official IRS tax return transcript.
+Note: Financial Aid Offices can no longer accept copies of tax returns, only an official IRS tax return transcript.